fzanneti/fzanneti/README.md

 Today, I am diving headfirst into the digital universe, seeking to **constantly learn** and apply my knowledge to real solutions.
 I am building my portfolio and developing myself in areas such as:

-- Prompt Engineering
+- Prompt Engineering and Generative AI:
+Practical applications with LLMs, automation with AI, building autonomous agents and flows with tools such as ChatGPT, ComfyUI and others.
-- Cloud Computing with Azure
+- Cloud Computing with Azure:
+DevOps concepts, application deployment, versioning with GitHub and integration with cloud environments.
-- Programming Logic and Computational Thinking
+- Programming Logic and Computational Thinking:
+Basics of programming with a focus on problem solving, mainly using C# on the .NET platform.
-- 3D Modeling
+- 3D Modeling and Product Design:
+Creation of digital objects and environments for commercial presentation and product visualization.
-- Content Production and Visual Design
+- Content Production and Visual Design:
+Creation of educational materials, presentations and visual identity for digital projects, portfolios and social networks.

 ![Windows](https://img.shields.io/badge/Windows-000?style=for-the-badge&logo=windows&logoColor=2CA5E0)
 ![Markdown](https://img.shields.io/badge/Markdown-000?style=for-the-badge&logo=markdown)